Searching for a First or Second Night Seder?

 Rabbi Judith Hauptman, Jewish Theological Seminary, 3080 Broadway, New York, NY 10027.

-We will not accept any checks after April 10, EVEN IF MAILED EARLIER.
+We will not accept any checks after Monday March 30, EVEN IF MAILED EARLIER.
 After that date, your only options are to pay on Paypal or show up as a walk-in (see below).
-If your check arrives AFTER seder registration closes, and it is likely to close on Wednesday April 9, it will be returned to you.
+If your check arrives AFTER seder registration closes, and it is likely to close about 5 days before Passover, it will be returned to you.
 So if you plan to pay by check, you need to mail it as soon as possible.

 Can I come to the Manhattan seder as a walk-in?
 Yes, a number of people are admitted at the door.
 In Manhattan, we will set an entire table for walk-ins (both first and second nights), which means that ten people will surely be admitted at the door.
 Also, each year there are people with reservations who decide, at the last minute, not to show up.
 If we find that there are empty seats about 20 min. into the seder, we will accept additional walk-ins at that time.
 There will be no waitlist.
 Full price will be $75 p/p and discounted price will be $50 p/p.
 We do not take credit cards at the door.
 We do accept cash or a check (made out to Ohel Ayalah).

 Ohel Ayalah is a religious corporation.
 Payment for the seder is for a “service” and is NOT, therefore, tax deductible.